Chocolate Sheet Cake

-Everyone needs a tried and true, easy chocolate cake recipe.
-And this chocolate sheet cake is exactly that.
-It has a delicious chocolate flavor that’s just chocolate-y enough without being too rich, and a fudgy moist texture that makes the cake so irresistible.
+Everyone needs a tried and true, easy chocolate cake recipe – and this chocolate sheet cake is exactly that.
+It has a delicious chocolate flavor that’s just chocolate-y enough without being too rich.
+It’s incredibly moist and fudgy and will stay moist for up to 4 days.

-What you’ll especially love about this chocolate sheet cake is that there’s no fancy ingredients or complicated steps.
+What you’ll especially love about this recipe is that there’s no fancy ingredients or complicated steps.
 We’re just using pantry staples – like oil, cocoa powder and milk – so you likely won’t even need to run to the grocery store for.

 Chocolate Sheet Cake Recipe

-Making this recipe honestly couldn’t be easier.
-You can literally make the cake batter in under 10 minutes then it goes in the oven to bake.
+Making this recipe couldn’t be easier.
+You can make the cake batter in under 10 minutes then it goes in the oven to bake.
 So here’s the details.

-- Whisk together the flour, cocoa, baking soda and salt.
+2. In a large bowl, you’ll whisk together the flour, sugar, cocoa, baking soda, baking powder and salt.

 For the Chocolate Frosting

-The chocolate frosting is a simple buttercream made with butter, cocoa, powdered sugar and cream (or milk).
+The chocolate frosting is a simple buttercream made with butter, cocoa, powdered sugar and cream (or milk) plus a little vanilla extract and salt to round out the flavor.
 It’s fluffy, chocolate-y and everything you could want in a frosting.
-And there’s definitely enough for a pretty thick layer on top too.

-The chocolate sheet cake itself is super delicious, so if you don’t have time to make frosting (or if you’re just not much of a frosting person) top it with ice cream and maybe some chocolate sauce and you’re good to go.
+The chocolate sheet cake itself is super delicious, so if you don’t have time to make frosting, (or if you’re just not much of a frosting person) top it with ice cream and chocolate sauce, or whipped cream and berries.

 Freezing Instructions